 It is essential to consider the buildings but beyond the individual buildings when doing TBLCC design.
-It considers not only the individual building, but also the energy and resources of the whole region.
-It pays much attention to the factors of TBLCC, such as the energy configuration in the region, energy efficiency of mixed use, transportation system with low carbon lifestyle, regional layout and healthy environment, waste reuse and so on.
+Based on the individual sustainability of tall buildings (Pank et al., 2002), it focuses on the energy and resources of the whole region.
+It pays much attention to the factors of TBLCC, such as the energy configuration in the region (Long et al., 2011), energy efficiency of mixed use, transportation system with low carbon lifestyle, regional layout and healthy environment, waste reuse and so on.

-2.3 Design strategies of TBLCC
+2.3.
+Design strategies of TBLCC

-SIADR (Shanghai Institute of Architectural Design and Research) puts forward the design system of TBLCC according its years of practical experiences and research, and summarizes the 5+ core technique strategies, taking passive design as the primary.
-They are Temporal state based on energy use, Complementary energy use state based on functions, Transportation state based on low-carbon lifestyle, Spatial state based on regional environment features and Waste utilization state based on tall building characteristics and so on (see Figure 2).
-Its emphasis is the integrated design process by passive strategies as the primary, associating with active technologies.
+SIADR (Shanghai Institute of Architectural Design and Research) puts forward the design system of TBLCC according its years of practical experiences and research, and summarizes the 5+ core technique strategies, taking passive design as primary.
+They are Temporal state based on energy use, Complementary energy use state based on functions, Transportation state based on low-carbon lifestyle, Spatial state based on regional environment features and Waste utilization state based on tall building characteristics and so on (see Fig. 2).
+Its emphasis is the integrated design process by passive strategies as primary, associating with active technologies.